apiaryio/mson-ast/README.md

         - `fixed`

 ### Type Section (object)
-Section of a type description.
+Section of a type.
 The section can be any of the [Type Sections][] as described in the MSON Specification.

 #### Properties
 - `type` (enum[string]) - Denotes the type of the section